top of page

 AEnB2UqKb36u3oj6rppTWyK51eAMmA4axjBjXnut

-Proudly enriching the lives of New Zealanders and their families by providing purpose-trained Assistance Dogs.
+Proudly enriching the lives of young New Zealanders and their families, by providing purpose-trained Assistance Dogs.

 AEnB2UqKb36u3oj6rppTWyK51eAMmA4axjBjXnut